MessageSquare0x

 Your finance team can tell you exactly how much you spent on office supplies last quarter.
-But ask HR what turnover cost the organization this year, and you'll get a number built on assumptions, delayed exit survey data, and formulas that haven't changed since the 1990s.
+But ask HR what turnover cost the organization this year, and you'll get a number built on assumptions, delayed exit forms, and formulas that haven't changed since the 1990s.

 That's the real problem with employee turnover.
 Not that it happens — some turnover is healthy — but that most organizations measure it badly, diagnose it too late, and respond with interventions that don't address root causes.
 This guide changes that.